anverpy/anverpy/README.md

 # About Me

 ### My name is Andres Vergara, </br> i am a Graduated Technician in Telecommunications and IT Systems (SPAIN PUBLIC F.P).
-### I’m passionate about technology and IT work.
+### Passionate about technology and IT work enviroments, so i'm continuously learning and developing projects evolving Data Science and Machine Learning.
-### Over time, I aspire to develop a role as a Data Scientist or Machine Learning Engineering.

 ---

 # 🚀 My Skills